Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Note: These perks are still available to current cardholders through July 23, 2017.

 Is the Citi Prestige Still a Good Deal?

 It’s a card that will save you lots of money long after you’ve used the sign-up bonus.
 If you travel fairly often, you can easily make up the $450 annual fee.

 When you are approved for the card, you will receive the $250 airline statement credit this year, and again in January.
 So you’ll get $500 in statement credits before you pay your 2nd annual fee!

 You can also save more than the annual fee just by using your 4th night free perk 1 time at an expensive hotel.

 Plus, you’ll get a Priority Pass Select membership with guest privileges, which is worth hundreds.

-Note: Other cards, like the Chase Sapphire Reserve and The Enhanced Business Platinum® Card from American Express OPEN, offer similar benefits to the Citi Prestige (travel credits, lounge access, etc.) for a similar annual fee.
+Note: Other cards, like the Chase Sapphire Reserve and The Business Platinum® Card from American Express OPEN, offer similar benefits to the Citi Prestige (travel credits, lounge access, etc.) for a similar annual fee.
 So analyze the benefits of each card before you apply!

 But there have been negative changes to the Citi Prestige since it was first released, like:

 - No American Airlines Admirals Club lounge access